lfoppiano/grobid-quantities/doc/Annotation-Guidelines.md

 A rotor shaft according to any one of the preceding claims having a diameter of at least <measure type="interval"><num atLeast="1">1</num><measure type="LENGTH" unit="m">m</measure></measure>
 ```

 + Interval defined by a base value and a differential value.
 In the following example, after two "counts", four measurements express intervals following this form.
-Similarly as in the previous interval case, an attribute in element ```<num>```, here @type, characterizes the base value and the differential/range value.
+Similarly as in the previous interval case, an attribute in element ```<num>```, here ```@type```, characterizes the base value and the differential/range value.

 In the following example, after two "counts", four measurements express intervals following this form.
 ```